Mike Tyson's childhood home

 Since the late 20th century, it has had the highest poverty and crime rates of any neighborhood in New York City.

 Unlike surrounding areas, it has largely resisted gentrification.
-Notably, crime statistics show that Brownsville is still a relatively dangerous place, as it experiences high rates of homicide and drug-related deaths.
+Crime statistics show that Brownsville is still a relatively dangerous place, as it experiences high rates of homicide and drug-related deaths.

 Tyson grew up on Amboy Street, where he regularly got involved in petty street crime.
 By the time he became a teenager, he had already been arrested more than three dozen times.

-He started boxing after he was sent to a juvenile center called Tryson School for Boys, which was situated in upstate New York.
+He started boxing after he was sent to a juvenile center called Tryon School for Boys, which was situated in upstate New York.

 During his stay there, he met a former light heavyweight boxer named "Irish" Bobby Stewart, who agreed to train him if he behaved himself and performed well in class.